TrebledJ/musescore-todo-list/README.md

 In short this plugin helps you:

-* Organise your score editing workflow.
+* Organise your score-editing workflow.
 * Find `TODO`s and `FIXME`s easily.
 * Navigate to the points of trouble without hassle—well, except having to insert text at said points in the first place.